 BrandWatch offers as a best practice a simple idea – decide on a response time frame, and stick with it.

 I would add to that, post your hours and your expected response times.
-If there’s only one social media employee, then that person is expected to be offline at times.
+If there’s only one social media employee, then you should expect for that person to be offline at times.
 They need off-hours coverage, plus vacation and sick time coverage.

-Not only was the customer called by name, the company went beyond @ktmink’s question, which was really just whether a rush could be put on the order.
-The order’s shipping was upgraded to overnight, which is more than the customer asked for.
+Not only did they call the customer by name, the company went beyond @ktmink’s question.
+The query was really just whether a rush could be put on the order.
+They upgraded the order’s shipping to overnight, which is more than the customer asked for.

 In both instances, Zappos and Citi exceeded customer expectations by putting themselves in the shoes of their frustrated customers.